-If you are looking for a Notepad++ alternative on Mac, chances are you must have heard of Sublime Text.
+If you are looking for a replacement of Notepad++ for macOS, chances are you must have heard of Sublime Text.
 Sublime Text is one of the most respected text editors on Mac and brings a ton of features like syntax highlighting and folding, a high level of customizability, easy to navigate interface, multiple selections, powerful API and package ecosystem, and more.
 In fact, if not for its price, Sublime Text would have been our top pick for as the Notepad++ alternative.

 For a product which is created by Apple’s arch-rival Microsoft, you would think that it won’t be working well on macOS, if working at all.
 However surprisingly, Visual Studio Code is one of the best text-editors you can get on your Mac.
 It supports highlighting for more than 30 different languages, keyboard-centric and code-focused editing, lightning fast source code editor, Regex support, outlining, autocomplete with IntelliSense, automatic real-time API description, Git control and more.

 Visual Studio Code also supports extensions which can add a ton of extra functionalities.
 Some of the most popular extensions are Git Lens, Angular Essentials, Sublime Text Keymap, and Debugger for Chrome.
 Oh, and did I tell you that it’s completely free?

 Brackets is a great free text-editor for your Mac which mainly focuses on web-design and hence a good option for front-end developers and web designers.
 Although Brackets has been designed by Adobe, it’s an open-source project which is supported by its active and passionate community.
 Probably the best feature of Brackets is Live Preview.